-All authors are required to report potential conflicts of interest, including specific financial interests relevant to the subject of their manuscript (See CONFLICT OF INTEREST in I. INSTRUCTIONS FOR AUTHORS).
+All authors are required to report potential conflicts of interest, including specific financial interests relevant to the subject of their manuscripts (See CONFLICT OF INTEREST in I. INSTRUCTIONS FOR AUTHORS).

-Reviewers should disclose to editors any conflicts of interest that could bias their opinions of the manuscript, and should recuse themselves from reviewing specific manuscripts if the potential for bias exists.
+Reviewers should disclose to Editor-in-chief and Associate editors (hereinafter referred to Editors) any conflicts of interest that could bias their opinions of the manuscript, and should recuse themselves from reviewing specific manuscripts if the potential for bias exists.